CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 ---
 layout: post
-title: Funds are SSSAFU - Stealing the funds of all HTC Exodus users
+title: Funds are SSSAFU - Stealing the funds of all HTC EXODUS 1 users
-summary: A small flaw in a Shamir Secret Sharing allows an attacker to steal the funds of all HTC Exodus users remotely without any interaction with Exodus phone.
+summary: How a bad implementation of Shamir Secret Sharing allows to steal all the cryptocurrencies stored on a HTC EXODUS 1 phone.
 featured-img: htc-ssafu

 ---

-_TL;DR_: An attacker with a code execution on Android (anyone) could steal the seed of all HTC Exodus users who used the Social Ke Recovery feature.
+_TL;DR_: HTC EXODUS 1 phones come with an integrated hardware wallet.
+This wallet allows to backup its [master seed](https://bitcoin.org/en/glossary/hd-wallet-seed) by splitting it and sending it to "trusted contacts".
-We strongly recommend HTC Exodus users to move their funds to another seed if they used the Social Key Recovery function before April 2019.
+Three trusted contacts are normally required to reconstruct the whole seed.
+We show that any trusted contact, or an attacker who compromised the phone of a trusted contact, can recover the whole seed and steal all the funds of the EXODUS 1 owner.
+We strongly recommend HTC EXODUS 1 users to move their funds to another seed if they used the Social Key Recovery function before April 2019.

 # Intro